Antioxidants for Dogs

 • Large doses of vitamin A can turn skin an orange color.

-• Antioxidants have been shown in a small number of pre-clinical studies to increase tumor growth and metastasis through increase in circulating neoplastic cells.
+• Antioxidants have been shown in a few pre-clinical studies to increase tumor growth and metastasis through an increase in circulating neoplastic (cancer) cells.

 • High doses of a single antioxidant can cause toxicity in some cases.

-To avoid toxicity from individual antioxidants, using a pre-made supplement blend can help avoid accidental overdose.
+To avoid toxicity from individual antioxidants, use a pre-made supplement blend to help avoid accidental overdose.
+Blends are usually carefully calibrated for a dog’s normal dietary needs, especially when formulated by veterinarians, rather than human supplement manufacturers.

-When adding antioxidants through the use of fresh or cooked whole foods, add the new food item to your dog’s diet slowly to avoid stomach upset.
+When adding antioxidants through fresh or cooked whole foods, slowly add the new food item to your dog’s diet to avoid stomach upset.
+(This is always a good rule of thumb when adding new foods to a dog’s diet.)

 Using Antioxidants with Other Supplements and Treatments

-Antioxidants, either as supplements or whole foods added to the diet, can be given with most medications but checking with a veterinarian prior to starting is recommended.
+Antioxidants, either as supplements or whole foods added to the diet, can be given with most medications.
+However, checking with your veterinarian prior to starting is recommended.

-If your dog is undergoing chemotherapy or radiation, talk to your oncologist before giving an antioxidant supplement.
+If your dog is undergoing chemotherapy or radiation, definitely talk to your oncologist before giving a supplement that provides doses of antioxidants beyond normal dietary levels.

 When to Not Use Antioxidants for Dogs